hapticPaper/charlie-technicals/.charlie/playbooks/daily-market-report.md

 ```

 The `summary` prop is injected by the report generator; MDX authors must not construct or modify it manually.

+**Do not** copy-paste or hand-edit example payloads into MDX; they are for documentation only and will be overwritten by the generator.

 This `summary` object is a persisted, versioned schema (historical MDX keeps whatever was embedded at generation time).